 Debugging SharePoint On-Premises configuration issues is the best thing since sliced bread, right?
 This post is about allowing/enabling Anonymous Access to a site collection – a simple configuration, that “simply works” like once every ten times you try it.

-This blog post describes how set the SharePoint’s ULS level to “Extra Verbose” (VerboseEx) using PowerShell.
+This blog post describes how to set SharePoint’s ULS level to “Extra Verbose” (VerboseEx) using PowerShell.
 This is not possible using the browser UI, so some POSH magic is required!
 Luckily, it’s quite straightforward, but to avoid filling your hard drive(s) with huge log files, you should reset the level when you’re done debugging!
 Description of the solution By default, ULS logging is somewhat non-detailed.
-This means that a lot of data that could be used to debug issues is omitted.
-The UI cannot be…Continue reading Using PowerShell to set ULS logging level to “extra verbose” to catch all the events in the logs
+This means that a lot…Continue reading Using PowerShell to set ULS logging level to “extra verbose” to catch all the events in the logs